Is My Wife on Dating Apps? Here's How to Check

 Saying "I think you're on dating apps" without proof hands her the advantage.
 She denies it.
 You can't counter.
 The conversation dies.
 And now she knows you're suspicious, which means she'll increase her concealment efforts.

 If you suspect but haven't confirmed, keep searching before you speak.
-Use the methods above to build a factual basis for the conversation.
+Use reverse image search, email lookups, and dedicated profile search tools to build a factual basis for the conversation.
 Our guide on how to catch a cheater provides additional strategies.

 Mistake 3: Telling Friends or Family First